 You might want to inform yourself at the Coffeeshop Info Centre Amsterdam

-If you’ve got any specific questions about smoking weed in Amsterdam and you’re a bit hesistant to visit a grizzly dark coffeeshop then you might just want to visit the Coffeeshop Info Centre Amsterdam.
+If you’ve got any specific questions about smoking weed in Amsterdam and you’re a bit hesitant to visit a grizzly dark coffee shop then you might just want to visit the Coffeeshop Info Centre Amsterdam.